Born-Infeld Electrogravity and Dyonic Black Holes: Dyonic Black Holes

-On the other hand, if we started from a Lagrangian where $(\beta,\epsilon)$ are replaced with $(i\beta, -\epsilon$ ), \footnote{$\epsilon$ changes sign to preserve the Newton constant in Eq.~(\ref{eq gravity final}).
-The cosmological constant $\Lambda$ in Eq.~(\ref{eq gravity final}) is now equal to $(1-\lambda)/(-\epsilon)$} but otherwise keeping the positive values of the (new) parameters $\beta$, $\epsilon$, then the electric field $e(r)$ would be regular at the origin, and the equation for $f$ would be
+On the other hand, if $(\beta,\epsilon)$ in the Lagrangian are replaced with $(i\beta, -\epsilon)$,\footnote{$\epsilon$ changes sign to preserve the Newton constant in Eq.~(\ref{eq gravity final}).
+The cosmological constant $\Lambda$ in Eq.~(\ref{eq gravity final}) is now equal to $(1-\lambda)/(-\epsilon)$.} while keeping the positive values of the (new) parameters $\beta$, $\epsilon$, then the electric field $e(r)$ becomes regular at the origin (as already shown), and the equation for $f$ becomes